How would you like to work at world-leading companies while making an impact through beautiful front-end development?

 There’s high-demand for exceptional artists of the modern web, and this guide is going to show you how to get started.

-And since people who work in software are some of the most well-rewarded individuals, it’s well worth your while to consider picking up this new skill.
+And since people who work in the software are some of the most well-rewarded individuals, it’s well worth your while to consider picking up this new skill.
 You never know, it could eventually turn into a career for you.

 The first section of this guide is dedicated to answering pressing questions about front-end development.
 If you know about responsibilities, salaries, and other aspects of being a front-end developer, then you can skip the 2nd part.
 The second section of this guide is dedicated to resources, tutorials, and tips.